Online Engineering Programs in Utah

 Accreditation

-Each accrediting organization has their own standards for quality, but they generally evaluate financial management, student services, the quality of the teaching staff or facilities, and other criteria.
+Each accrediting organization has its own standards for quality, but they generally evaluate financial management, student services, the quality of the teaching staff or facilities, and other criteria.
 Having a degree from an accredited institution or program may be a prerequisite to receiving financial aid or qualifying for various graduate programs and employment.

-Since not all accrediting organizations are the same, aspiring students should seek out programs which have been accredited by an organization approved by the U.S. Department of Education’s Council for Higher Education Accreditation (CHEA).
+Since not all accrediting organizations are the same, aspiring students should seek out programs that have been accredited by an organization approved by the U.S. Department of Education’s Council for Higher Education Accreditation (CHEA).
 In addition, students should understand that accreditation is available through different organizations on a national, regional, and programmatic level.
 The following includes a list of prominent organizations that accredit online engineering programs in Utah:

 National accreditation